KevinRhyne/PlayDisplay/README.md

 **Back-End functions**

-SoundMonitor
+SoundMonitor (SM)
-* controls hardware / shipping module and returns song information.
+* controls hardware / shipping module
+* returns Song objects
 * Audio is not passed any higher than this level.
 * Update loops are done at this level
+* Can be asked for "status" string (monitoring, IDing, ready)

+HardwareController
-HardwareController - Asked to record, returns Audio object
+* Asked by SM to record, returns Audio object

+SampleShipper
+* takes Audio, sends through EchoPrint, returns Song to SoundMonitor

+EchoPrint
+* uses Codegen library
+* PCM: buffer of floats, mono, 11025Hz
+* Returns

 **Front-End functions**

-Displayer
+Displayer - Takes Song object, displays information